 The latest research indicates that treatment can decrease the symptoms and suffering of people with bipolar disorder.
 Anyone with bipolar disorder should be under the care of a psychiatrist skilled in the diagnosis and treatment of this disorder.
 Other mental health professionals, such as psychologists and psychiatric social workers, can also assist in providing additional approaches to treatment.

 Family physicians can play an important role in evaluating the patient and making a recommendation for treatment.
 If this does not work, loved ones must take the patient for proper mental health evaluation and treatment.
-If the person is in the midst of a severe episode, he or she may have to be committed to a hospital for his or her own protection and for much needed treatment.
+If the person is in the midst of a severe episode, he or she may have to be committed to a hospital for his or her own protection and for much-needed treatment.

 Anyone who is considering suicide needs immediate attention, preferably from a mental health professional or a physician; school counselors and members of the clergy can also assist in detecting suicidal tendencies and making a referral for more definitive assessment or treatment.
-With appropriate help and treatment, it is possible to overcome suicidal tendencies.
+With the proper help and treatment, it is possible to overcome suicidal tendencies.